Tab Time Machine

 No. Chrome blocks extensions from changing chrome:// pages, extension pages, PDFs, empty tabs, and some protected pages.

-No. Archive links open Internet Archive pages.
-Sample views are local display-only educational examples.
+No. Archive links open Internet Archive pages, and sample views are unaffiliated educational examples.
+Tab Time Machine is not affiliated with the sites shown.